Tomtom9874/TheDeuteriumCalculator/README.md

 <a href=http://proteowizard.sourceforge.net/download.html>ProteoWizard Download Page</a> you can download this package in order to use msConvert.

 ## Input Preparation
 Open the file named _**Parameters.py**_ or _**Parameters**_.
 One can use a text editor such as "Notepad" or an IDE such as PyCharm.
 Notepad comes installed on Windows PCs.
-This file is divided into five sections.
+This file is divided into four sections.

 In the first you change the input files to the names of your input files **(including the file extension e.g. .txt, .mzML)**.
 Leave the 'r' before the path to your input files.
-On Windows you can copy the path to a file by holding shift while right clicking the file.
+On Windows you can copy the path to a file by holding shift while right clicking the file then selcting "Copy as Path".

 _**Identification mzML File-**_ The mzML file which you performed the database search on which found the sequences you intend to search.
 *This is not the expermintal mzML(s).
 These will be added when the program is run.*